ulfschneider/ulfschneider.github.io/_posts/blog/2013-03-26-self-organization.md

 Divergent-convergent thinking and responsibility
 ---
 Explore and expand possible solution spaces for a given problem.
 In other words, think divergent and do it in a team before deciding for a solution.
 Don´t decide easily for the first and obvious solution.
+Diversity is something valuable.
 Bear with different perspectives from different team members for a while and then start to converge.

 Possible techniques for divergent-convergent thinking are silent-brainstorming or the dynamics group decision making model  by Sam Kaner [Kaner et al. 2007].